mlabs-haskell/plutus-simple-model/README.md

 ```

 That's it. you can find complete example at the test suite (see `Suites.Plutus.Model.Script.Test.Game`).
 There are other useful function to dicuss.
-Look up the docs for the `Blockchain` and `Contract` modules.
+Look up the docs for the `Mock` and `Contract` modules.

 ### How to use custom coins